 The duty to inspect the tree is ubiquitous across the nation when there are targets of people and property located within the footprint of 1.5 times the height of the tree.
 The owner of the tree need not be a certified arborist.
 The owner of the tree need only to either hire a professional arborist to inspect the trees on a routine basis or note any signs or symptoms of irregularity.
-These anomalies or irregularities can then be diagnosed by a professional.
+A professional can then diagnose these anomalies or irregularities.

-If the tree has a defect that is open and obvious to the casual observer, who may not be able to interpret its meaning, those signs and symptoms that look peculiar can be diagnosed by a professional.
+If the tree has a defect that is open and obvious to the casual observer, who may not be able to interpret its meaning, again, a professional can diagnose those signs and symptoms that look peculiar.
 In many instances, this diagnosis may be conducted by email with good pictures of the peculiar or irregular signs or symptoms located in the tree.

-In the majority of claims, pictures of the subject tree at the casualty site often reveal the obvious defects, which should have been noted by the owner of the tree.
+In the majority of claims, pictures of the subject tree at the casualty site often reveal the obvious defects, which the owner of the tree should have noted.
 In one recent matter, a palm tree fell at a tourist attraction, severely injuring a child.
 The owner of the tree claimed an act of God, as a significant rainstorm had just passed through the park.
 Upon closer examination of the remnant stump, a large mushroom was noted.
 That mushroom was the fruiting body of a deadly fungal disease.
 Open and obvious.
 Easily detected.
 The tourist attraction settled with the plaintiff.
 No depositions.
 No trial.
 No discussion.